cndreisbach/dreisbach.us/content/articles/development-practices.md

 * Whiteboarding

 That last one might be controversial to use in interviews, but I haven't had a job in years where I didn't have to write code on a whiteboard almost daily, or at least design systems on a whiteboard.

+Designing Momentum has been a chance to rethink code education.
+I can't wait to share what we have with our first batch of immersive students.